mrpowers-io/community/docs/open-source/github-best-practices.md

 It's best to link PRs to GitHub issues so the work is more trackable.

 Close issues older than 6 months with a GitHub action.
-Let the PR author know they can re-open if the PR should still be open.
+Let the PR author know they can re-open if it is still valid.

 Assign issues to team/community members, so it’s clear who is responsible for driving the issue to completion.